SunTrust Graduate Business School Loan

 - Funds are sent to the school and applied to the student's account; any overage of funds above/beyond what is owed to the school is handled between the school and student

 - If a portion of the new loan is being used to refinance existing private student loans, payoffs are sent to the Servicer; more about this option

-- Payments should continue to be made on any loans being refinanced until they are paid off - time may elapse between when this option is requested and the when the loans are actually paid off
+- Payments should continue to be made on any loans being refinanced until they are paid off - time will elapse between when this option is requested and the when the loans are actually paid off

 - If the payoff amount(s) sent by SunTrust do not cover the entire balance owed on the existing loan(s), the outstanding balance(s) will remain your responsibility

 A cosigner is an additional applicant besides the student, such as a parent, guardian, grandparent or other person, who will bear the same legal responsibility for the loan as the student.